 (b) You have paid any and all fees owed to us.
 If you still owe us any money at the time you complete any course(s), we will not issue your CMP diploma or your ABC Awards diploma until everything has been paid in full.

 8.31.
-Operate a Money Back Guarantee (MBG) for all students enrolling on one of our online learning courses, after 21 June 2016.
+Operate a Money Back Guarantee (MBG) for all learners enrolling on one of our online learning courses, after 21 June 2016.
 The terms and conditions are as follows:

-(a) The MBG is available to all students, provided they do not owe us money for any other course(s) or service(s).
+(a) The MBG is available to all learners, provided they do not owe us money for any other course(s) or service(s).

 (b) The MBG is unconditional.
 We will refund you the full amount that you paid for the course(s).